Tatsuru-Kikuchi/Post-Quantum-Cryptography/README.md

 - `kex_ntru`: NTRU: key transport using NTRU public key encryption (Hoffstein, Pipher, Silverman, *ANTS 1998*) with the EES743EP1 parameter set, wrapper around the implementation from the NTRU Open Source project [https://github.com/NTRUOpenSourceProject/NTRUEncrypt](https://github.com/NTRUOpenSourceProject/NTRUEncrypt))
 - `sig_picnic`: signature based on zero-knowledge proof as specified in Post-Quantum Zero-Knowledge and Signatures from Symmetric-Key Primitives (Melissa Chase and David Derler and Steven Goldfeder and Claudio Orlandi and Sebastian Ramacher and Christian Rechberger and Daniel Slamanig and Greg Zaverucha, [https://eprint.iacr.org/2017/279.pdf](https://eprint.iacr.org/2017/279.pdf)), using the optimized implemenation from [https://github.com/IAIK/Picnic](https://github.com/IAIK/Picnic)

-Detailed information about each algorithm and implementations can be found in the [docs/Algorithm data sheets](https://github.com/open-quantum-safe/liboqs/tree/master/docs/Algorithm%20data%20sheets) directory.

 Building and Running on Linux and macOS
 ---------------------------------------